S-H-GAMELINKS/MyFirstRails/qrpay/README.md

 import Vue from 'vue/dist/vue.esm.js';
 import VueRouter from 'vue-router';
 import Index from '../components/web/Index.vue';
-import Index from '../components/web/About.vue';
+import About from '../components/web/About.vue';
-import Index from '../components/web/Contact.vue';
+import Contact from '../components/web/Contact.vue';

 Vue.use(VueRouter)